acolite/acolite_mr/README.md

 ## PlanetScope/RapidEye input files
 For Planet data, "analytic" data in PSScene4Band and REOrthoTile are supported.
 The directory containing the _AnalyticMS.tif and AnalyticMS_metadata.xml should be passed as $in.

+## WorldView-2 input files
+For WV-2 data, "L2A" bundles in GeoTIFF format are supported.
+The directory containing the subtile .tif files and .xml metadata should be passed as $in.